xcv-/ideavim/docs/README.txt

 Use IDEA's plugin manager to install the latest version of the plugin.

-First Time Upgrade from any version of @NAME@ prior to 0.10.1
+First Time Installation or Upgrade from 0.10.1 to 0.10.3

-The custom keymap isn't needed anymore and should be removed.
-The following steps should be completed to perform the upgrade:

-1) Download the latest plugin via IDEA's plugin manager.
-2) Optionally restart IDEA.
-3) Select File|Settings.
-4) Select Keymap.
-5) Select the Default keymap (or other desired keymap other than Vim).
-6) Press the Set Active button.
-7) Select the Vim keymap.
-8) Press the Delete button.
-9) Press the Yes button.
-10) Press the OK button.
-11) Restart IDEA.
+UNIX/Linux

+Copy Vim.xml from the plugin to $HOME/.IntelliJIdea50/config/keymaps.
+You will have to create the keymaps directory if it doesn't exist.

+Mac/OSX

+Copy Vim.xml from the plugin to ~/Library/Preferences/IntelliJIDEA50/keymaps.
+You will have to create the keymaps directory if it doesn't exist.

+Windows

+Copy Vim.xml from the plugin to
+C:\Documents and Settings\<user>\.IntelliJIdea50\config\keymaps.
+You will have to create the keymaps directory if it doesn't exist.

 Starting

-Once the files have been installed into their proper locations, start IDEA normally and then perform the following step.
-This only needs to be done the first time:
+Once the files have been installed into their proper locations, start IDEA normally and then perform the following steps.
+These only need to be done the first time:

 1) Select the "Tools" menu.
 There should be a new menu option labeled "VIM Emulator".
 This should have a checkmark next to it.
 If not, please select this menu to check it.
-If this menu option is not available, the plugin was not installed properly.
+If this menu option is not available, the plugin is not installed.
+2) Select the "Options|Keymaps" menu.
+There should be a new keymap labeled "Vim" listed in the top listbox.
+If there is no such keymap listed you did not install the Vim.xml file in the proper location.
+Please highlight "Vim" and click on the "Set Active" button.
+Click "OK" to save these changes.

 At this point you must use VIM keystrokes in all editors.